BIOGRAPHY

 He and his late wife, Lynn, are the parents of seven children.

-On his return home, he enrolled at Brigham Young University, in Provo, Utah.
+On his return home, he enrolled at Brigham Young University in Provo, Utah.
 He received his B.A. and M.S. degrees in sociology.
 Later, he did additional graduate work in New Testament studies at Pepperdine University in Los Angeles and studied Hebrew at the University of Judaism in Hollywood, California.
-He joined the Church Educational System (CES) of The Church of Jesus Christ of Latter- day Saints’ in February, 1965.
+He joined the Church Educational System (CES) of The Church of Jesus Christ of Latter-day Saints in February 1965.
 His career with CES spanned thirty-five years.
-He was employed as a seminary teacher, an institute teacher and director, a curriculum writer, the Director of College Curriculum for CES.
-The last ten years of his career he served as a zone administrator for CES, with responsibilities for teacher training and curriculum development.
+He was employed as a seminary teacher, an institute teacher and director, a curriculum writer, and the Director of College Curriculum for CES.
+During the last ten years of his career, he served as a zone administrator for CES, with responsibilities for teacher training and curriculum development.

-While still attending BYU he courted and married Lynn Stanard, daughter of Earl W. Stanard and Cora A. Klingler Stanard, who was born and raised in Great Falls, Montana.
-They have seven children, twenty-nine grandchildren, and six great-grandchildren (and counting).
+While still attending BYU, he courted and married Lynn Stanard, who was born and raised in Great Falls, Montana.
+They had seven children.

-During his time as institute teacher in Southern California, Lund began doing research on the prophecies of the Second Coming.
+During his time as an institute teacher in Southern California, Lund began doing research on the prophecies of the Second Coming.
 As he shared what he was learning in classes and firesides, many people suggested he write a book and make the information more widely available.
 He did so, submitting it to Bookcraft Publishers in Salt Lake City.
 They accepted the manuscript, and The Coming of the Lord was published in 1971.
-It has been in continuous print for forty years and is still available in paperback format.
+It has been in continuous print for forty years.
 That began his writing career.
-Since then he has published more than two dozen books, has contributed numerous other articles to Church magazines, seminars and symposia.
-When asked what motivated him to become a writer, his standard answer is: “I write because I love to teach.
-Writing is just another form of teaching, but with a much bigger and more diverse class.”
+Since then, he has published more than two dozen books and has contributed numerous other articles to Church magazines, seminars and symposia.
+When asked what motivated him to become a writer, his standard answer is: “I write because I love to teach.”

-As a member of The Church of Jesus Christ of Latter-day Saints, Lund has held various Church callings including twice as a counselor in a bishopric, a bishop, a member of the Church’s Correlation Review Committee, a branch president at the Provo Missionary Training Center, a president of the BYU 14th Singles stake.
+As a member of The Church of Jesus Christ of Latter-day Saints, Lund has held various Church callings, including twice serving as a counselor in a bishopric, as a bishop, as a member of the Church’s Correlation Review Committee, as a branch president at the Provo Missionary Training Center, and as president of the BYU 14th Singles stake.
 On April 6, 2002, while serving as stake president, Lund was called to be a General Authority of the Church, serving in the Second Quorum of the Seventy.
-He and his wife were assigned to the Europe West Area with headquarters in Solihull, England.
-He served as 2nd counselor one year, 1st counselor one year, and as Area President one year.
+He and his wife Lynn were assigned to the Europe West Area with headquarters in Solihull, England.
 After three years in England, the Lunds were transferred back to Salt Lake City, where Elder Lund served as an assistant executive director of both the Missionary Department and the Curriculum Department for the Church.

 AWARDS